 Tick and Insect Repellents: Deciding on Their Use

-- Tick and Insect Repellents: Deciding on Their Use is available in Portable Document Format (PDF).
+- Tick and Insect Repellents: Deciding on Their Use is available in English and Spanish in Portable Document Format.

 Repellents can be effective at reducing bites from ticks and insects that can transmit disease.
 But their use is not without risk of health effects, especially if repellents are applied in large amounts or improperly.
 Information in this fact sheet will help you decide when and if a repellent is right for you.